google-parfait/tensorflow-federated/README.md

 Please be sure to review the
 [contribution guidelines](CONTRIBUTING.md#code-style-guidelines-and-best-practices)
-for guidelines on the coding style, best practices, etc.
+for guidelines on how to contribute.

 ## Compatibility